 Current best practice dictates the use of broader statements as opposed to a very detailed task list.
 Competencies should allow for professional judgement and for application for a variety of purposes and within diverse settings.
 A set of competencies is a work in progress - it recognises that the profession changes as the knowledge and evidence base changes.
 The competencies, therefore, should be reviewed regularly, ideally every five years or so.
 Accordingly, the National Competency Standards would not be regarded as ‘complete’, but as a document capturing the minimum competencies expected of the AudA Accredited Audiologist at that time.

 The majority of competency frameworks among Australian and overseas health professions use two or three categories.
 The first category is the topic (we have selected six draft Domains), the second category comprises the main competency statements (often referred to as key elements or essential competencies, and typically between 20 and 40 in number), and these might be further explained by a number of sub-competencies (often referred to as performance criteria or enabling competencies).

 How do the National Competency Standards deal with more experienced audiologists?

 The National Competency Standards describe the minimum competencies expected of an AudA Accredited Audiologist.
 The minimum requirements apply equally to those entering the profession on completion of their internship, and to those with many years’ experience across a range of audiological settings.
 While a more experienced Audiologist are expected to have more competencies than those described in the National Competency Standards, they will have at least those specified.

-Will members be consulted on the proposed National Competency Standards before they are adopted?
+Were members consulted on the proposed National Competency Standards?

 When were the National Competency Standards finalised?